-Paula Mae’s projects in development include: THE KIND WORTH KILLING, based on the novel by Peter Swanson, to be directed by Agnieszka Holland; WRONG MOVE, based on the Jonathan Stone novel; THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne–these to be produced alongside Nick Wechsler and Steve Schwartz.
+Paula Mae’s projects in development include: THE KIND WORTH KILLING, based on the novel by Peter Swanson; WRONG MOVE, based on the Jonathan Stone novel; THE TRUTH AND OTHER LIES, based on the novel by Sascha Arango; ALL THE OLD KNIVES, based on the spy thriller by Olen Steinhauer, to be directed by James Marsh, starring Chris Pine and Michelle Williams; MARRIED SEX, based on the novel by Jesse Kornbluth, to be directed by Griffin Dunne–these to be produced alongside Nick Wechsler and Steve Schwartz.

 In theatre, Paula Mae Schwartz was a producer of Deaf West Theatre’s musical revival of SPRING AWAKENING (2015) at the Wallis Annenberg Center for the Performing Arts, and a producer of the Broadway production at the Brooks Atkinson Theatre (2015-2016).